 Art therapy

 Art therapy is primarily a psychodynamic approach, meaning that the focus is on how early experiences can impact on our behaviours, thoughts, and feelings in the present.
-This approach aims to enhance self-awareness by making sense of these connections and offers the opportunity to work through them.

 EMDR